So, a bright comet is on the way… we hope! How do you observe it?

 * Occasionally a brighter comet comes along, with a more impressive tail several or many degrees long (what does THAT mean?
 Well, the Moon spans half a degree in the sky, so if a comet has a til that’s ten degrees long it’s as long as twenty Moons in a line) which is obvious to the naked eye.
 These are very attractive and they’re lovely to watch as they hang above the horizon, usually before sunrise or after sunset…

 Again, binoculars make them more obvious, and they allow you to see subtle details in the tail – kinks, streamers, clumps and knots of cometary material – that the naked eye can’t pick up.
-And if you look at them through a telescope you can see sometimes subtle structure in and around the comet’s glowing head, too – jets, shells, and spikes…
+And if you look at them through a more powerful telescope you can see sometimes subtle structure in and around the comet’s glowing head, too – jets, shells, and spikes…

 * Very occasionally a BRIGHT naked eye comet appears, a so-called Great Comet, and then it all goes a bit nuts!
 When Hale-Bopp was in the sky in 1997 it was seen by many thouands of people every night, all around the world, and from here in the UK it was a wonderful sight in the west after sunset, its twin tails making a lovely “V” of light, one side blue, the other side creamy yellow/grey.
 It was visible even from the middle of towns and cities and was a remarkable sight from a dark location…

 * Bright comets are great photographic subjects, too.
-Back in the prehistoric, pre-digital Hale-Bopp days, comet and night sky photography was an expensive and frustrating business.
+Back in the prehistoric, pre-digital Hale-Bopp days, comet- and night sky photography (“astrophotography”) was an expensive and frustrating business.
 We used those old-fashioned “film” cameras, and that meant often using up a whole roll of expensive film and getting back only a couple of decent images!
 I must have taken hundreds of pictures of Hale-Bopp, and only kept a few dozen of the slides.
 But now, digital cameras mean you can click away all night, taking thousands of images, changing exposure and aperture settings, just experimenting, and not waste a penny!
-You young ‘uns don’t even know you’re born!
-So, if either PANSTARRS or ISON becomes a really bright comet, even simple digital cameras should be able to take perfectly good pictures – and digital SLRs will take beautiful pictures.
+You young ‘uns don’t even know you’re born! 🙂 So, if ISON becomes a really bright comet, even simple digital cameras should be able to take perfectly good pictures – and digital SLRs will take beautiful pictures.

-PREPARING FOR PANSTARRS AND ISON
+PREPARING FOR ISON

 Having found a suitable location, take all your camera equipment up there to